United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party: History

 In December 2022, The Hill reported that the committee was likely to focus not only on international affairs but also topics of concern regarding the influence of the Chinese Communist Party within the United States, including large purchases of American agricultural lands by Chinese firms, China's human rights issues, and "ideological warfare."

 In December 2023, the committee released a set of 150 legislative recommendations to "reset" US economic relations with China.

 In 2023, the committee issued a report describing an illegal biolab in Reedley, California, and accused a lab worker and a citizen of China, of "transporting infectious diseases as well as stealing American and Canadian intellectual property".
 The report also alleged that the Centers for Disease Control and Prevention's (CDC) response had improperly failed to test the samples found in the lab, allegations that the CDC strongly disputed.
 The Federal Bureau of Investigation closed its investigation, concluding that "there were no weapons of mass destruction on the property".

 In April 2024, Gallagher resigned from the House and Moolenaar took over as committee chair.

+In December 2025, intrusions were detected in staff email systems and later attributed to Salt Typhoon.
+In what was believed to be an attempt at recruitment by Chinese intelligence, following the 2026 United States intervention in Venezuela, a staff member on the committee was approached with promises of cash for information about the committee's work.